The aims and outputs of our case site work with community planning partnerships in Aberdeenshire, Fife, Glasgow and West Dunbartonshire.

 About the case sites

-- In Aberdeenshire the focus is on the development of community planning and health and social care integration across strategic, operational and community partnership-working
+In Aberdeenshire the collaborative action research has focused on the development of community planning and health and social care integration across strategic, operational and community partnership-working.

-- In Fife we are seeking to improve central-local CPP processes by exploring a school intervention initiative, the development of a community welfare hub, and different collaborative approaches to support families in deprived areas.
+In Fife the collaborative action research inquiries sought to improve central-local CPP processes by exploring a school intervention initiative, the development of a community welfare hub, and different collaborative approaches to support families in deprived areas.